emaj9/computing-workshop/cw-website/pages/lessons.md

 ## Lesson information and materials

 On this page you will find the lesson plans for each lesson of the workshop.
-You can click on the lesson to download the pdf of lesson plan; there will you find everything you need to know about the lesson.
+You can click on the lesson to download the lesson plan; there will you find everything you need to know about the lesson.

 This page is a living document: as new lesson plans are released, they will